A Complete Guide to Moving to Nashville

 Key Amenities

-Nashville is known as Music City, and this is due to the number of iconic venues for music.
-This includes the Grand Ole Opry House, which is a theater that hosts live performances.
+Nashville is known as Music City due to the number of iconic venues for music.
+This includes the Grand Ole Opry House, a theater that hosts live performances.
 There are also many different outdoor concerts and events in Nashville throughout the year.
 These include major festivals such as CMA and the Fourth of July celebrations.

 It has many attractions, such as the Belle Meade Plantation, the Parthenon, and Civil War battle sights.